Menu

 This is good for the tenant because they know that they won’t suffer a serious loss in case of theft or disaster.

-It’s good for you (the operator) because it gives the tenant an answer in face of a difficult situation that isn’t “blame the facility.”
+It’s good for you (the operator) because it gives the tenant an answer to a difficult situation that isn’t “blame the facility.”

 Almost all of the largest self storage companies require their tenants to have insurance.